Vanshika3003/blazeclan_training/reactapps/readme.md

         - This is an async hook with Following syntax
             - useEffect(()=>{ INITIALIZATION LOGIC; return()=>{CLEANUP LOGIC;}  }, [DEPENDENCY-PARAMETER]);
             - The useEffect() will be used to update the state and hence re-render the DOM Tree based on state updates.
 The DEPENDENCY-PARAMETER, is used to signal the useEffect() that the state is changed and component is re-rendered ao that the useEffect() can be unloaded.
-                - IMP NOTE****: If the DEPENDENCY-PARAMETER is not passed, then the uesEffct() won't be unloaded and will continue its execution which will overhead the component
+                - IMP NOTE****: If the DEPENDENCY-PARAMETER is not passed, then the uesEffect() won't be unloaded and will continue its execution which will overhead the component
 - AJAX Call from React App
     - Use 'axios' a promise based library for External HTTP calls
         - npm install --save axios
         - axios.get(),post(), put(),delete()
             - All methods are Async and uses promise Objects

+- useReducer()
+    - Alternative to useState()
+    - useState(state, action)
+        - action: DispatchAction
+            - Execute a Callback with state update from initial to final in tow step execution
+            - If (cond1) state= one
+            - If (cond2) stet=two
+        - The DispatchAction will immediately update the state, so if there exisits the complex Logic for State Update, then the useState() will be having challenges in updates.
+This is where we need useReducer()
+        - Thew useReducer() will be used to monitor state updates based on logic
+    - useReducer(reducer object, initialState)
+        - initialState: The initial value to be updated in state when app is loaded.
+This will be updated using 'reducer' object
+        -  reducer object
+            - a function as follows
+                - function(state, action){........
+COMPLEX LOGIC ........ return updatedState;}
+                - state, the initialState by default
+                    - The 'initialState', can be a value or a complex JSON object
+                - action, the logic that will be a reason for updating the 'initialState' to 'updatesState'
+- creating a custom-Hook
+    - a need when we want to write a wrapper for standard Hook